OlivierNiyibizi/plsql-window-functions--Olivier---NIYIBIZI-/README.md

    HERE THERE ARE THE SREEN SHOOT WHICH SHOWS HOW THE TABLES ARE JOINED FOR THE FIRST WE JOINED CUSTOMER TABLES WITH TRANSACTIONS TABLE THIS IS HOW IT LOOKS LI

 <img width="790" height="256" alt="image" src="https://github.com/user-attachments/assets/deff3549-df0f-44bb-8400-b63c7aae22c2" />

 So after joining table we are going to the step of AGGREGATE Aggregate      FOR SUM () OF amount which are received in our company This table sum the total amount but also grouped by  customer_id and product_id

 <img width="260" height="81" alt="image" src="https://github.com/user-attachments/assets/1a3a26cf-3de7-4357-8639-df14f7a6fefe" />

 For the second aggregate of AVG () for average amount we calculated the average amount for every customer but are grouped by customer_id and product_id here we have the screen shoot that shows how the output is that I it for avg () in SQL

 <img width="845" height="263" alt="image" src="https://github.com/user-attachments/assets/807cc7f6-f6c1-4fe5-bcbf-fd47fdd8ec02" />

 For min () is the other step we are going to show how it looks.
 Therefore we are going to looks like

 <img width="840" height="287" alt="image" src="https://github.com/user-attachments/assets/7854f2db-87b7-413e-af7c-7fb49ae0219f" />

 The next is to find the max () amount in the transactions table Here we have the screen shoot of table which shows maximum amount

 <img width="956" height="153" alt="image" src="https://github.com/user-attachments/assets/fb3b5056-0baa-443d-b490-52033692a663" />
-For the other aggregate we are going to check for ROWS vs RANGE For ROWS this is the table which shows how the rows are ordered by using amount
+For the other aggregate we are going to check for ROWS vs RANGE

+For ROWS this is the table which shows how the rows are ordered by using amount

 <img width="529" height="190" alt="image" src="https://github.com/user-attachments/assets/73b2d1c5-ebc7-49cc-844d-148d2bfd5372" />

 For RANGE here we have the screen shoot of how the table of range must look like

 <img width="594" height="241" alt="image" src="https://github.com/user-attachments/assets/7b8810c9-ab13-4a0b-acb9-19ab3d8427ed" />

 Navigation: LAG (), LEAD ()
 We start with LAG () this is the table which shows the LAG () IN our table of transactions

 <img width="852" height="153" alt="image" src="https://github.com/user-attachments/assets/f98edea8-5c4b-4ff1-b05d-bfdbcb7c0f50" />

 For the next we are going to se the LEAD () navigation

 <img width="689" height="260" alt="image" src="https://github.com/user-attachments/assets/d0fd9a26-c49a-4d84-9f9a-abf8447dec39" />

 Distribution: NTILE (4), CUME_DIST ()
 We have come from the distribution of our tables
 We are going to start with NTILE (4 here we have the screen shoot of how this function are shown and used

 <img width="872" height="198" alt="image" src="https://github.com/user-attachments/assets/3316de06-9c82-499f-ac75-c4f482060e99" />

 After using NTILE (4 we are going to use the other navigation which called CUME_DIST () as we use this function here we have the screen shoot of our table which shows it in good way

 <img width="880" height="194" alt="image" src="https://github.com/user-attachments/assets/7276a368-d6b3-4386-8db3-1e76dd535761" />
+## step 6:: Results Analysis ##

+## 1. Descriptive (What happened?) ##

+The top customers by revenue were concentrated in Kigali and Huye, with products like maize and beans leading sales.
+Revenue increased strongly in January and March, but dropped in February.
+Customer segmentation (quartiles) showed that the top 25% of customers contributed nearly half of total sales.

+---

+## 2. Diagnostic (Why did it happen?) ##

+The February revenue decline may be linked to seasonal farming cycles or supply shortages in the market.
+Products such as maize remained on top because of their high demand in Rwanda as staple food and for processing.

+The highest-spending customers (NTILE=1) are likely cooperatives or bulk buyers, while lower-quartile customers are mostly small, individual buyers.

+## 3. Prescriptive (What should be done?) ##

+Focus on expanding the sales of high-demand products like maize and beans, and launch promotions during low-demand months.
+Develop loyalty programs or bulk discounts for top-quartile customers to retain and grow their purchases.
+Plan targeted marketing and support strategies for February to reduce seasonal drops, such as offering subsidies or connecting farmers to ensure steady supply
+## Step 7 – References ##

+1. MySQL 8.0 Documentation – Window Functions (Oracle, 2025).
+2. Oracle SQL Language Reference – Analytic and Ranking Functions.
+3. Geeks for Geeks – SQL Window Functions tutorials.
+4. Mode Analytics SQL Tutorial – Window Functions for Business Analysis.
+5. Tutorials Point – SQL Analytic Functions.
+6. O’Reilly Media – SQL Cookbook (2nd Edition).
+7. Stack Overflow – Community Q&A on SQL Window Functions.
+8. SQL Bolt – Interactive SQL lessons and examples.
+9. Ask Tom (Oracle) – Practical explanations of analytic queries.
+10. W3Schools – SQL OVER (), PARTITION BY, and Ranking Functions.

+## Conclusion##

+This project successfully applied SQL window functions to analyze the sales of an agricultural products company.
+By designing a database with three core tables — customers, products, and transactions — and running analytic queries, we were able to: Identify the top customers and products by revenue, Compute running totals and moving averages for sales trends, Measure month-over-month growth with navigation functions, and Segment customers into quartiles for targeted strategies.